 Khatti Meethi Aloo Chaat is "finger licking" good to say the least!
 "Chaat" is a very apt name for this concoction as it literally means licking ones fingers.
 Chaat is a mixture of assorted ingredients.
-There is always a carb or protein base, some fruit or vegetables, chutneys and usually a crunchy topping to finish it off.
+There is always a complex carb base, some fruit and vegetables, chutneys and often a crunchy topping for a finish.
 Often sweet, sour and spicy there's a burst of flavor in every spoonful!

 The original Chaat recipe was first created in the late 17th century by the chefs in the court of emperor Shah Jahan.
 Per an article in thebetterindia.com it was typical of the chief cook to get input from the Court Physician when creating delicacies for the King.

 The Chaat recipe apparently evolved to counter the effects of the alkaline water of the Yamuna River.
 A diet of spicy fried snacks and yogurt was recommended by the chief physician at that time and the original Chat recipe was created.

 Today there are about 500 varieties of this concoction per desidakaar.com.

 Chaat is one of the most popular street foods in Pakistan.
 There is no greater pleasure than going out for a bowl of Chaat with friends.
 One of my favorite Chaat eating memories is from my high school years.
 My friend Aasiya and I used to go to a tutor after school and a stop at Flamingo Juice and Chat for their Mixed Chaat was a must.
 Then there was "Silver Spoon" and it's dahi puri chaat.
 To my delight it is currently featured on Tripadvisor!

 Since street food in Pakistan often goes hand in hand with stomach problems some newer more upscale places have risen in popularity.
 This is mainly due to their improved level of hygiene.